-There are some jobs in the engineering and manufacturing sector that make you feel like you are trying to hire a brain surgeon that can work with his hands tied behind his back while singing like Pavarotti in perfect pitch.
+At Aspire Cambridge, we know that there are some jobs in the engineering and manufacturing sector that make you feel like you are trying to hire a brain surgeon, that can work with his hands tied behind his back, while singing like Pavarotti.

 The first thing you need to do is to look at the job and why it has come about, is it because of growth in your business?
 Are you offering something new or is it to replace someone that has left or advanced in your business?
 Speak to the person who does the job and ask them what skills they think the new person will need – there may be things the person in the role does, but actually it isn’t part of their job role so the new person may not need those skills.